venveo/craft-compress/README.md

 ## Features
 - Compress asset query into a zip file
-- Generate "lazy links": will dispatch a queue job to generate archives, if a user clicks a link before the job is completed or started, the asset will be fetched on-demand, or define your own logic.
+- Generate "lazy links": will dispatch a queue job to generate archives, if a user clicks a link before the job is completed or started, the asset will be fetched on-demand and the queue job cancelled.
-- Compressed archives are stored as Assets themselves, so you may query them just like other assets
+- Compressed archives are stored as Assets themselves, so you may query them just like other assets.
-- Retrieve an asset query for the contents of an archive to show what files are contained in it
+- Retrieve an asset query for the contents of an archive to show what files are contained in it.
-- Automatically forces zip files to be regenerated when a dependent asset is deleted in Craft
+- Automatically forces zip files to be regenerated when a dependent asset is deleted or updated in Craft.

 ## Requirements